platanus/dialers/README.md

 end
 ```

-If you want to know more about how to configure Faraday to some different and more complex use cases, please check the [configuration documentation](todo:linktodocumentation).
+If you want to know more about how to configure Faraday to some different and more complex use cases, please check the [examples directory](examples/).
 Now that the configuration is over, let's plug the caller into the wrapper to be able to create some methods.

 ```ruby
 module Github